MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/certificate-manager-for-software-certificates.md

 ---
-title: Certificate Manager for Software Certificates ms.custom:
+title: Certificate Manager for Software Certificates | Microsoft Identity Manager ms.custom:
   - Identity Management
   - MIM
 ms.prod: identity-manager-2015
 ms.reviewer: na
 ms.suite: na
 ms.technology:
   - security
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: fed5ada9-d80f-4825-aad7-4172ac5d71d3
-author: Kgremban
+author: kgremban
 ---
 # Certificate Manager for Software Certificates
 To enroll and renew software certificates you don’t have to be an administrator and you don’t need a virtual smart card.
 It’s worth noting that at some point you will be prompted to allow a certificate operation and this is normal.